Alex4386/turnoff-namuwiki/README.md

 1. Clone this repository
 2. In order to install its dependencies, Run `npm install` or `yarn install` command.
 3. To build a package, Use command `npm run build-package` or `yarn build-package` to compile TypeScript code and make a zip and xpi file.
-4. Check the file turnoff-namuwiki.zip, turnoff-namuwiki@alex4386.us.xpi in the repository.
+4. Check the file `turnoff-namuwiki.zip`, `turnoff-namuwiki@alex4386.us.xpi` in the repository.

 ## TODO
 * Create an Issue for more Feature Requests!